openenergymonitor/blog/source/_posts/2016-05-12-emoncms-qr.markdown

 Any issues, please post on the [development forum thread](https://community.openenergymonitor.org/t/mobile-app-qr-code/149).

 Thanks again to everyone involved in the development and testing.
-It's been great working with an enthusiastic development community over on the new forums :-)
+It's been great working with an enthusiastic development community over on the new forums.
+Onwards and upwards :-)